Jayachandrakumar21/e-commerce_webapp/README.md

     redis
     MySQL
     rabbitmq
-  used multi-programming languages to develop this project.
+  used different programming languages to develop this project.
     1.nodejs
     2.python
     3.GoLang